sbrl/skyliner/README.md

-object      | An object or table containing multiple values property    | A property on a class or object heading     | A heading in some kind of text document (e.g. markdown)
+object      | An object or table containing multiple values property    | A property on a class or object heading     | A heading in some kind of text document (e.g. markdown) element     | A hierarchical element of some kind (e.g. XML / HTML)

 ## Adding a new language